KShawki/KShawki/README.md

 ### Glad to see you here!

-I'm a Junior Software Engineer specializing in front-end development, deeply passionate about coding and constantly curious about new technologies.
-My main aim is to become a skilled Front-End Developer, using my technical expertise to improve user experiences and contribute to the development lifecycle.
+I'm a Software Engineer specializing in frontend development, deeply passionate about coding and constantly curious about new technologies.
+My main aim is to become a skilled Frontend Developer, using my technical expertise to improve user experiences and contribute to the development lifecycle.

 ### Discussing Personal Matters:

-- 💪 I’m currently working with React, Next, JS, TS.
+- 💪 I’m currently working with ReactJS, NextJS, JavaScript, TypeScript.
-- 🚀 I’m currently learning NodeJS, Nest.
+- 🚀 I’m currently learning NodeJS, NestJS.
-- 📫 Reach me out k.shawkki@gmail.com
+- 📫 Reach me out k.shawkiii@gmail.com

 ### Languages and Tools: